-Airlines charging anywhere north of 7 times an Economy ticket for First Class on the same flight, 4-5x for Business Class and 2x for Premium Economy is the norm – so using points to get to the front of the plane more cheaply becomes the goal if you want maximise the value in your frequent flyer balance.
+Airlines charge anywhere north of 7 times the cost of an Economy ticket for a First Class seat on the same flight.
+It’s 4-5x for Business Class, and 2x for travel in Premium Economy.
+So using points to get to the front of the plane more cheaply becomes the goal if you want to maximise the value of your frequent flyer balance.

-The basic maths mean that points get so much more valuable in Premium Economy, Business or First Class is simply that the cost in points of these trips is more like 3 x Economy for First Class, 2 x Economy for Business Class, and 1.5x Economy for Premium Economy.
+The basic premise that points get so much more valuable for Premium Economy, Business or First Class redemptions is simply because the cost in points of these trips is a lot lower.
+It’s more like 3x the cost of an Economy ticket for First Class, 2x for Business, and 1.5x for Premium Economy.

-Compare the multipliers between the paid fare and the points fare, and you’ll see that saving up your points can pay real dividends – if you place a value on travelling in Premium Cabins.
+If you compare the multipliers between the paid fare and the points fare, you can see that saving up your points can pay real dividends.
+That’s if you place a value on travelling in premium cabins.

-This doesn’t factor in the taxes and fees that are usually payable with redemptions with the major airline programs here.
-While these usually do increase a little as you move towards the front of the plane on points bookings, they are usually worth it – again, but only if you place a value on travelling up front.
+This does not factor in the taxes and fees that are usually payable with redemptions with frequent flyer programs.
+While these tend to increase as you move towards the front of the plane on points bookings, they are usually worth it.
+However, that’s only if you place a value on travelling up towards the front.

-I stress this point a few times – points can definitely be used for Economy travel to make your travels go further, but the points economy over here has most of us paying surcharges with our points redemption tickets, meaning that Economy tickets are often slugged with fees that eat up most of the benefit of using your points in the first place.
+I want to stress this: points can definitely be used for Economy travel to make your travels go further (as Martina does).
+However, the points system has most of us paying surcharges on our redemptions.
+That means that Economy Class awards are often slugged with fees that eat up most of the benefit of using your points in the first place.

-As such, the best value to be had (versus paying in cash for the same ticket) is in Premium, Business or First Class.
-However some travellers wouldn’t care less about travelling up front, and so getting great perceived value out of their points will be a lot harder if you don’t value travelling in this way.
+As such, the best value to be had (versus paying in cash for the same ticket) is for travel in First, Business or Premium Economy Class.
+However, some travellers do not care less about travelling up front (or never have).
+So getting high perceived value out of their points will be a lot harder if they do not value travelling in this way.

-For some basic tools to help you calculate the value of a point, you can check out the Points Value Calculators we’ve created, which let you have a crack at trying to calculate what you think a point might be worth.
+For some basic tools to help you calculate the value of a point, you can check out the Points Value Calculators we have created.
+They let you have a crack at trying to calculate what you think a point might be worth.